Design and Technology at Cashes Green

 Mechanisms and food.

-- Create products using wheels and winding mechanisms.
+- Create products using levers, linkages, cogs and cams.

 - Come up with my own design criteria.